behnamazimi/js-service-wrapper/README.md

     })
 ```
 The client that you set on the `ServiceWrapper` is the most important part of the initialization.
 It will be call
-inside the `ClientHandler`, and it will return a promise.
+inside the `ClientHandler` and will return a promise.
 Here is an example of wrapping.
-This code will call `axios` as client because we send it on `init` as the client value.
+This code calls `axios` as client because we set it as the `client` value on `init`.
 ```javascript
 new ClientHandler({url: "https://reqres.in/api/users"})
     .fire()